Czeslaw Znamierowski: Artworks

 By 1965 Znamierowski created between 2000 and 2400 artworks, and by 1976 that number reached over 3000 (paintings and sketches).

-"Č. Znamierovskis’ harvest, collected within half of the century, is abundant: about 2300 works of art.
-They are widely spread over different museums of our and foreign countries, we will find his paintings in institutions, schools, cafes and hotels."

-"Within the long years of creative activity the artist produced more than 2000 paintings and sketches many of which were acquired by museums and art lovers."

 Personality

 Znamierowski was known for his joyful personality, outer calmness and great inner emotions which he had been expressing through his art.
 He was always caring and generous person.
 People that knew him said he was always in a good mood, full of energy and creativity.
 Even after his 80th birthday, he was young at heart and full of optimism.
 Znamierowski was also an idealist who saw the good in the world around him.
 Some art critics saw hedonistic trends in his art.
 He had excellent work ethics, dedication and commitment to art which showed through over 3000 paintings that he created during his lifetime, many of which were of a very large panoramic size.
 He managed to approach everything independently, and to achieve perfect quality in almost all things he tried his hand at.
 He was remarkable for his unusual diligence; his short sleep was his only break.
 On the outside, Znamierowski was very much a public figure, he performed in theater, participated in exhibitions, gave interviews and was a published art critic.
 In private life, he lived and worked in a seclusion of his home, noticed by almost no one.
 Despite this his artworks remain as a model of sincerity and consistency.
 Other than painting he has two other passions - flowers and pigeons.
 They were his life hobbies that he never gave up throughout his entire life.
 Wherever he lived, he always found a way to breed pigeons.
 The beautiful birds helped him preserve his mental equilibrium, serenity and peace of mind.
 The birds gave him harmony in life, stimulated his imagination.
 Flowers also accompanied him through his whole life.
 Roses, asters, peonies, orchids, dahlias and dozens of other sorts of flowers were inseparable part of the painter's home surroundings in Antakalnis.
 Znamierowski never drank alcohol.
 He used to say that when in his childhood he saw the hideousness of drunken people, he – a man inseparably connected with a beauty – decisively discerned this aspect of ugliness.